kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/01-intro-setup/03-next.md

 export default Home;
 ```

-* You don't need to import `React` as nextjs will import it automatically
+* You don't need to import `React` as NextJS will import it automatically

 ## Create sell.js
 `pages/sell.js`